mikeizbicki/ucr-cs100/tutorials/videoguide/README.md

 ####Deletion
 [![Alt text for your video](http://img.youtube.com/vi/qjJ3nIcExhE/0.jpg)](https://www.youtube.com/watch?v=qjJ3nIcExhE)

-Just like indenting, I thought that I could only delete one character at a time when I started using vim.
+Just like indenting, I thought that I could only delete one character at a time when I started using `vim`.
 This would become bothersome if I wanted to fix a big part of my code that I knew needed to be deleted.
 There are plenty of different ways that I learned to speed this up.
 The most helpful ways were pressing `x` after highlighting what I wanted deleted, and using the `d` command.  `d` can be used with many different things after it. `dd` will delete the entire line. `d$` will delete the rest of the current line. `dw` will delete the rest of the current word.
 These commands made writing code in Vim go by much faster.